-As much as the people of South Africa need volunteer help, the big focus here is definitely the magnificent wildlife.
-Where else in the world can you chose between volunteering with great white sharks, Cape penguins, lions, rhinos, cheetahs, giraffes, monkeys, or elephants?
-South Africa has it all.
-You can work on research initiatives on wildlife reserves and in the oceans, or volunteer at an animal rescue sanctuary in South Africa.
+Don’t worry if volunteering with people isn’t your thing; there are pleeenty of opportunities to work with the environment and animals in South Africa!
+You can work on marine or wildlife based research initiatives or volunteer at an animal rescue sanctuary.
 You can get hands-on, helping wildlife you have only seen before on the Discovery Channel!
-For those who are seeking valuable career experience, working in the field or the lab — or who simply want to support conservation efforts and get up close and personal with some really fascinating wildlife — volunteering in South Africa makes perfect sense.
+For those who are seeking valuable career experience working in the field or the lab or those who simply want to support conservation efforts and get up close and personal with some really fascinating wildlife, volunteering in South Africa makes perfect sense!